 Does it Matter Whether or Not We Believe The Sinful Nature Doctrine?

 It makes a difference whether or not one decides to remain ignorant about the Sinful Nature / Original Sin teaching being a true biblical doctrine.
 The bottom line is that God’s people will obey Him.
 There is work to be done in His vineyard.
-Saying “I believe on Jesus Christ as my Savior” and not following and obeying Him is not what God wants.
+Those saying “I believe on Jesus Christ as my Savior” and not following and obeying Him is deception spoken by the deceived.
 He wants our will.
-Saying, “It is no big thing because, after all, we do have a sinful nature until we die” is a very deceptive excuse for continuing in sin after believing.
+Thinking that “It is no big thing because, after all, we do have a sinful nature until we die” is a very deceptive excuse for continuing in sin after believing.
 There’s a difference in believing what Jesus says and believing in Him.
 Watch at least six minutes of the following video for a little more about this:

 Where Did The Original Sin / Sinful Nature Doctrine Come From?

 If the sinful nature teaching is not biblical then Where Did the Doctrine of Original Sin Come From?
 (Click on the link for the answer to this question.)
 Obviously, it had an origin and to ignore this information says a lot about whether or not we want to know what God wants us to know.
-There are false beliefs and teachings in the church because many pastors have been taught wrong in certain areas of their theology and pass it on to their congregations.
-It takes the love of Jesus Christ to come to the truth.
+False beliefs and teachings exists in Christendom because many pastors have been taught wrong in certain areas of their theology and pass it on to their congregations.
+It takes the love of Jesus Christ abiding within to come to the truth.
 Pride can be wounded and reputation is at stake.
 Making the necessary change(s) may be a very hard row to hoe.
 It is up to each of us who confesses Christ to come to the place where we believe in Him.

 Should We Make A Choice To Follow Christ?

 By choosing to not go that far, to believe in Jesus Christ, we cannot be true overcomers or even understand what an overcomer is.
 The evidence is in plain sight but most church members/goers don’t seem to have a clue.
-A few, at times, acts as though they sense a problem but can’t put their finger on what’s wrong and most of the time, drifts back off to sleep, snuggled up with their false beliefs.
+A few, at times, act as though they sense a problem but can’t put their finger on what’s wrong and most of the time, drifts back off to sleep, snuggled up with their false beliefs.
 This does not need to be.
 The Bible says, “… he that doeth righteousness is righteous even as he is righteous…” and “…whosoever doeth not righteousness is not of God…” That’s understandable, right?
 Do righteousness.
 Do.
 Then, and only then, can our faith be known by others.
-It ain’t what we say; it is what we do.
+It ain’t what we say; it is how we’re identified–by the fruit we bear.

 What Is My Personal Basic Observation and Understanding About Man Having A Sinful Nature?